dejanbatanjac/dejanbatanjac.github.io/_posts/2021-07-27-Self-supervised.md

 ## Conclusion

 Self-supervised learning is the latest trend in machine learning.
-Just to name GPT-3 and BERT.
+Just to name GPT-3 and BERT models that use it.

 BERT is an example of self-supervised learning for NLP tasks.